 Obvious cloud storage for those on Windows 10 as it comes preinstalled with the operating system, the basic free option offers you just around 5 Gb of free storage.
 Known earlier as SkyDrive, it should be one of the best options to work with if you have just jumped into the new operating system.

 The cloud service application can also seamlessly sync with the Photos app on your Windows ecosystem letting you sync you’re your photos online.
 You can make use of specialized apps for Android and iOS users.
 In fact, there is an app for Mac users as well.

-Like Dropbox, it offers you the options of increasing your cloud storage limits by completing a few tasks like inviting and referring friends.
+Like Dropbox, it offers you the option of increasing your cloud storage limits by completing a few tasks like inviting and referring friends.
 It lets you share your files with either registered users or the non-registered ones through the use of a public link.
 If you do not want your contacts to edit the documents or files, you can limit them using attributes like reading only or similar other options.
 One of the features we liked the most with the tool is its interface that is modern enough for every aspect.
 You would be able to create folders and files with ease on the web.
 In fact, it supports Office and OneNote formats because of complete integration with the Microsoft ecosystem.

 However, recent updates to Windows 10 have introduced selective sync option.
 This is done by saving the space on your laptop or PC.
 Sharing your documents and files would not be an issue as such whether with the other OneDrive users or as a public link for the other users.

 You can also assign different attributes depending upon whether you would want the recipients to edit the document or only view it.
 Even when you are using a free version, you would be able to make use of these features.

 It also lets you integrate and link your major social platforms with your OneDrive account.
 Though it may not be a business feature, it would help you share your documents within your social circles.